 To all of the donors to the Niki Mock Project: Thank you for your tremendous support!
-We now need time to refurbish and place all the laptop computers that your donations made possible.
+We are now working hard to complete the backlog of computers made possible by over $15,000 in donations received so far, so Niki can place laptops.
 We will update this page from time to time with pictures of the recipients and our progress.

-Those are the words of Niki Mock, a freelance videographer who recently took on the Digital Divide in DC with a vengeance starting at the height of the COVID-19 pandemic (see the recent Bethesda Magazine Article ).
+Niki Mock is a freelance videographer who recently took on the Digital Divide in Washington DC with a vengeance starting at the height of the COVID-19 pandemic (click on the recent Bethesda Magazine Article and Washington Post Article ).
 Many of the computers she acquired came from the WTA.
 We were so inspired by Niki and her story that we want to help her more, so we created this landing page to tell her story, share her results, and raise money for this important cause.

-Education is the only route to opportunity; without the means to a proper education, what kind of life do we sentence these kids to?
-If each of us believe that Black Lives Matter, now is the time to put money into real action.
-You can really help.
-Thank you so much for considering –Niki
+Education is the only route to opportunity; without the means to a quality education, what kind of life do we sentence these kids to?
+If each of us believe that Black Lives Matter, now is the time to put money into real action.”